-An abbreviated LCA to provide insight into a process and to identify the focal points or impact hotspot within it.
-An LCA Quickscan provides an intital insight into a number of environmental indicators in a more simplified and faster way.
-In terms of duration and scope, a quick scan therefore falls between a CO2 footprint and a full LCA.
-It can be used to identify the environmental bottlenecks within a process, where the process can be improved.
+An abbreviated LCA to provide a global insight into the impact of a product or system mapping and identify focal points within it.
+A Quickscan LCA provides an intital insight into a number of environmental indicators in a more simplified and faster way.
+It can be used to identify the environmental bottlenecks within a process.

 Lead time: ± 1 to 3 months